 Well, do you?

-If your kid plays Little League, Dixie Youth, PONY Baseball, Cal Ripken, Babe Ruth or American Amateur Baseball Congress, the answer is “until the ball drops at midnight, January 1, 2018.”
+If your kid plays Little League, Dixie Youth, PONY, Cal Ripken, Babe Ruth, NAFB, Dizzy Dean, American Amateur Baseball Congress or Perfect Game 12u and under, the answer is “until the ball drops at midnight, January 1, 2018.”
 And if you happen to be ringing in the new year at the ball field, don’t forget the champagne.

 Yep, it doesn’t matter how much mojo your kid’s current bat has, or how many homers he’s launched with it.
 Thanks to USA Baseball, it’ll have to retire after the 2017 season no matter how much pop is left in its barrel.

 What’s wrong with the bats we’re using now?